These are some of the most common questions people ask!

-No the flowers are not normally used in the production of tea.
+No, the flowers are not normally used in the production of tea.

 How do I start to grow my own tea?

-What are the purpose of the flowers?
+What is the purpose of the flowers?

-Plants go to flower as a way of reproduction.
+Plants flower as a way of reproduction.
 Flowers that are pollinated will usually form seed pods.
 When ripe, the seeds fall to the ground and seedlings soon emerge.
 Seedlings are genetically different from the mother plant.

 Be very careful of using a general purpose potting soil with Tea plants.
-Usually these soils are formulated for vegetables and bedding plants and are designed to hold water to keep your plants from drying out.
+Usually, these soils are formulated for vegetables and bedding plants and are designed to hold water to keep your plants from drying out.
 Because of the components used in commercial potting mixes, soils are usually very compact leaving very little air space for your roots to breathe.
 Tea Plants like to have a soil that has good drainage and good oxygen.
 We use a finely ground aged pine bark mix that has some moisture retention, but the water drains away from the roots instead of compacting the soil.